x75/actinf/README.md

  - PyPR: pip install pypr for gaussian mixtures with conditional inference
  - kohonen, SOM library, also use my fork at https://github.com/x75/kohonen, branch is master.
 We need this in active_inference_hebbsom.py
+ - otl: Harold Soh's online temporal learning library, use my github import from https://github.com/x75/otl

 ## Files

  - actinf_models.py: knn, soesgp and storkgp based online learning models
- - active_inference_basic.py: base experiment, here we use explauto's simple_arm in low-dimensional configuration (3 joints) to learn to control the arm under dynamic online goals. two modes:
+ - active_inference_basic.py: basic experiments, here we use explauto's simple_arm in low-dimensional configuration (3 joints) to learn to control the arm under dynamic online goals. two modes:
+  - type03_1_prediction_error: most basic proprioceptive only model
   - type03_goal_prediction_error: most basic proprioceptive only model
   - type04_ext_prop: this introduces an e2p map that's built with a gaussian mixture model using PyPR lib so we can pass down